What is Esports Law? What is an Esports Lawyer?

 By Justin M. Jacobson, Esq.

 Esports has become a new buzz word among industry professionals and the masses alike.
-“Esports” refers to “electronic sports” and is the world of professional competitive gaming.
+“Esports” refers to “electronic sports” and this entertainment segment is the world of professional competitive gaming.
 It usually involves an individual or a team competing against others in an organized league or tournament in a video or computer game.
 These competitions are usually for cash prizes, including some that award the winner several million dollars.
 Recently, in addition to the growth in the total prize winnings offered, a series of professional gamers and streamers are garnering substantial annual salaries (sometimes six figures or more) to compete on behalf of esports organizations and teams.
 In addition to these income streams, some players and gaming influencers have also received lucrative sponsorship and brand partnership opportunities.
-This is all in addition to any streaming and social media advertising revenues as well as any other merchandise and licensing income that they may generate.
+This revenue is all in addition to any streaming and social media advertising revenues as well as any other physical and digital merchandise and licensing income that they may generate.

-As a result of the substantial earnings of these gamers, there has been a development of an entire professional industry to support them.
-This includes seasoned as well as upstart attorneys, agents, accountants and wealth managers who have begun focusing on assisting individuals involved in the professional gaming industry.
+As a result of the substantial earnings of these gamers and talent eceive, there has been a development of an entire professional industry to support them.
+This profession includes seasoned as well as upstart attorneys, agents, accountants and wealth managers who have begun focusing on assisting individuals involved in the professional gaming industry.
 This mirrors the myriad of professionals who have traditionally worked in the entertainment, music, motion picture, television, fashion and sports worlds.
 In fact, similar to sports attorneys and entertainment lawyers; being a practicing “esports lawyer” has become a budding field in the industry.
 Additionally, there has been the development of a specialized bar association, the Esports Bar Association, established by practicing esports attorneys.

 Similar to other talent-focused areas of the law, esports law encompasses a variety of different legal fields.
 One of the central legal disciplines involved is intellectual property.
-Within this, the two most applicable to competitive gaming professionals are trademark and copyright law.
+Within this section, the two most applicable to competitive gaming professionals are trademark and copyright law.
 For instance, trademark law can be utilized to protect an esports organization’s name as well as to secure rights to a professional gamer’s “gamer-tag” or “nickname.”
 Similarly, copyright law may be utilized in the licensing of any original content, like live tournament streams or other created works.
 There are also related player “likeness” and “right of publicity” issues.
 This is because many of the top gaming influencers have created a significant, independent commercial value in their “likeness” and “image.”

 Another central legal area is contract law.
 Similar to most other talent-based industries, many professional gamers and streamers sign a formalized (generally written) document with their employer.
 In most cases, this would be an agreement with the esports team.
 Likewise, a professional coach or broadcast announcer (referred to as a “shoutcaster”) may also negotiate and execute a written agreement.
 Additionally, an esports organization or an individual gamer may enter into sponsorship and brand partnership deals with a third-party company as well as may require assistance in formalizing and negotiating licenses of their intellectual property assets to others.